Learn-React-With-Harshi/chapter-15-building-advanced-features/features.md

         VideoCard

-3. Basic features that we are going to develop in this chapter
+### Basic features that we are going to develop in this chapter

-1. Display hamburger menu, logo, search input bar, button and user login button in Header

-2. Display List of menus in Sidebar (hardcoded for now)

-3. On click of hamburger menu, toggle the Sidebar

-4. Display CategoryButtonsContainer (group of category buttons) and VideosListContainer (list of most popular videos (video card) in India) in Main Container.

-5. On Click of any video card, naviagte to `/watch` page along with videoId

-6. In VideoPageContainer, Play the video, and display its description like video details and comments.

-7. On right side, display the CategoryButtonsContainer and VideoListContainer (videos relevant to the currently played video)
+1. Search for a keyword

+2. Fetch list of videos that matches the keywords

+3. Display the list of videos

+4. Implement debouncing to fetch an API only when there is a delay of 200ms while typing

+5. Implement Caching of searched results

+6.

+7. Implement nested comments feature in Video Watch Page under comments section.

+All the above fetaured are generic and important which can be used in almost every application.